 A super-simple frittata flavored with ramps sautéed in butter, this one is made extra fluffy by whipping up half of the egg whites into soft peaks.
 The whipped whites puff up during the cooking, making for a much lighter, airier frittata than you'd get from beaten eggs alone.

-Ramp biscuits not rampy enough for you?
-Your obvious next step is to serve those ramp biscuits with ramp gravy, a simple cream gravy that achieves a new dimension of flavor thanks to the pungent allium.
-If ramp-on-ramp sounds like overkill to you, try the gravy on chicken-fried steak or mashed potatoes.
+Smother your biscuits with ramp gravy, a simple cream gravy that achieves a new dimension of flavor thanks to the pungent allium.
+Or, try it on chicken-fried steak or mashed potatoes.